Mark Fisher (British politician): Personal life and death

-Fisher married Ingrid Geech Hunt in 1971 and fathered two children, Rhydian Fisher and the actress India Fisher, as well as taking over the upbringing of Hunt's two children by her previous marriage, the musician Crispin Hunt and the actress Francesca Hunt.
+In 1971, Fisher married Ingrid Geech Hunt, with whom he had two children, Rhydian Fisher and the actress India Fisher, and he also became the stepfather of Hunt's two children by her previous marriage, the musician Crispin Hunt (whose time as frontman of Britpop band Longpigs coincided with Fisher's tenure as Minister of Arts) and the actress Francesca Hunt.
 The couple divorced in 1999.
 He lived briefly with Candia McWilliam.

 Fisher lived in the Stoke-on-Trent district of Hartshill since first running for Parliament.

 Fisher refused the offer of a peerage ahead of the 2001 General Election.

 Fisher's 2004 book Britain's Best Museums and Galleries listed what were, in his opinion, the 350 best museums in the country.

 In October 2009, it was revealed that Fisher received an annual fee of £67,000 from the Doha-based Qatar Museums Authority for providing "advice on the development of the museums authority's plans" and attending three board meetings a year.

-Fisher died in November 2025, at the age of 81.
+Fisher died on 16 November 2025, at the age of 81.